Simone Biles: Skills

-Biles is well known for performing difficult skills at a high level of execution.
-Her 2018 routine on vault and her 2019 routine on floor exercise are the most difficult ever performed in women's artistic gymnastics.
-As of 2019, she is the sole gymnast to have competed four skills valued at H or higher in the 2017–2021 Code of Points on floor exercise.
+Biles is known for performing extraordinarily difficult skills well.
+Her 2023 routine on vault and her 2024 routine on floor exercise are the most difficult ever performed in women's artistic gymnastics.
+As of 2024, she is the sole gymnast to have competed four skills valued at H or higher in the 2022–2024 Code of Points on floor exercise.

-Among the skills she has performed in her senior career (E-rated and higher):
+Skills rated E or higher that she has performed in her senior career include: